Girls with Sharp Sticks

 About GIRLS WITH SHARP STICKS

 The Girls of Innovations Academy are beautiful and well-behaved—it says so on their report cards.
 Under the watchful gaze of their Guardians, the all-girl boarding school offers an array of studies and activities, from “Growing a Beautiful and Prosperous Garden” to “Art Appreciation” and “Interior Design.”
 The girls learn to be the best society has to offer.
 Absent is the difficult math coursework, or the unnecessary sciences or current events.
-They are obedient young ladies, free … Continue reading
+They are obedient young ladies, … Continue reading

 You’ll Miss Me When I’m Gone